-Contractors are required to submit Vendor Questionnaires and contractor Description of Services.
-Contractors are also required to provide quarterly programmatic and financial reports.
+Boards are required to submit Vendor Questionnaires and WDB Description of Services.
+Boards are also required to provide quarterly programmatic and financial reports for Summer Components by September 20th.
+For the Year-Round Component, reports are due on the 20th of the month following the end of the quarter.
+Final reports including Participant Demographic Reports are due by October 20, 2019 and Worksite Reports are due by July 7, 2019.
 Closeout packages are due within 60 days of the contract end date.